 This programme adopts an integrated approach towards learning.
 You’ll learn through a variety of methods, including interactive lectures, workshops, case studies, discussions, independent and group study, presentations and problem-based activities.
 You’ll also take part in simulation-based activities.
 With our unique simulation facilities, you will develop team and individual capabilities in the face of challenging scenarios, where learning by participation is linked to theory and analysis under pressured but safe conditions.

 What are the course entry requirements?

-Entrants to the programme will normally have achieved a lower second class honours degree in a related field or have a minimum of three years relevant industry management experience.
+Entrants to the programme will normally have achieved a lower second class honours degree in a related.
 Applicants whose first language is not English will be required to demonstrate English language skills to IELTS 6.0 or equivalent.

 On review of your application, you may be invited for an interview.

 - Airport Regulation and Law

 Full Time Home and EU, Academic Year 2020-2021: £9,500

 Most courses will involve some additional costs that are not covered by your fees.